rexl2018/codex/codex-rs/core/prompt.md

 - `bootstrap_paths`: Files/directories to read into the subagent's context at startup
 - `auto_launch`: When true (default), automatically launches the subagent after creation

-Example scenarios:
+Example scenarios (only if your current state allows the specific subagent type):
-- "Create an explorer subagent to analyze the authentication system in src/auth/ and document its architecture and key components"
+- "Create an explorer subagent to analyze the authentication system in src/auth/ and document its architecture and key components" *(only if Explorer creation is allowed)*
-- "Create a coder subagent to implement the user registration feature with proper validation and error handling"
+- "Create a coder subagent to implement the user registration feature with proper validation and error handling" *(only if Coder creation is allowed)*
-- "Create an explorer subagent to investigate the performance bottleneck in the data processing pipeline"
+- "Create an explorer subagent to investigate the performance bottleneck in the data processing pipeline" *(only if Explorer creation is allowed)*

+**Remember**: Always check your current state before attempting any of these scenarios.
+If the required subagent type is blocked, explain the constraint and suggest alternatives.

 ## Context Management